catgauntlet/react-routing-assessment/README.md

 yarn run cypress
 ```

+Cypress e2e tests can be found under `cypress` and Jest Unit Tests can be found under `tests`.

-Both the unit tests and the e2e test are ran pre-push, but you need to have the dev enviroment running for them to pass, since it needs to access localhost.
+Both the unit tests and the e2e test are ran pre-push, but you need to have the dev enviroment running for the e2e tests to pass, since it needs to access localhost.
+I kept that for now, in a real scenario those would fire up the application in the background as a deamon so it's not a blocker.

 ## Decision Log